By Lily Chen, Jeffrey Heng and Nolan Talley, Co-News Editor, Co-Opinion Editor and Staff Reporter

 ’Stoga spirit: Juniors Lucy Weber, Lexi Lenehan and Maggie Neary wear Eagles jerseys on Feb.
 7. The week before the Super Bowl was a Spirit Week with different themes each day.
 (Nolan Talley / The SPOKE)Fly Eagles Fly: Music teacher Christopher Nation and Wind Ensemble perform the Eagles’ fight song on Feb.
 7. They performed around the school during eighth period.
 (Jeffrey Heng / The SPOKE)Pregame hype: Student Council members pose for a picture wearing Eagles-themed outfits.
 Throughout the season, Student Council held various Eagles-themed Spirit Days.Marching in support: Junior Josh Jacob (left) and sophomore Jack Lutz (right) perform with Wind Ensemble during eighth period on Feb.
 7. At the end of the day the Eagles’ fight song played on the announcement system.
 (Nolan Talley / The SPOKE)

-Jeffrey Heng is a junior and Co-Managing Editor for The Spoke.
-He previously served as a Co-Opinion Editor.
-He covers news with his Canon R50 and runs an op-ed column called “Jeff’s Gist,” where he discusses themes ranging from community and social justice to brain rot and nonsense satires.
-Beyond the newsroom, he is a board member of the Asian Student Alliance, a lead team member of Sixers Against Sixers Arena in Philadelphia and works with non-profit organizations Asian Americans United, Ginger Arts Center, Make Us Visible PA, and the Cambodian Association of Greater Philadelphia.
-He loves networking and being in Philadelphia especially when it comes to the Save Chinatown movement.
-He has contributed pieces to The Philadelphia Inquirer, runs a media account on Instagram (@jeffsgistmedia) and is a profound enthusiast of frogs, fanny packs, puns and salt.
+Jeffrey Heng is a senior and Co-Managing Editor of The Spoke.
+He previously served as Co-Opinion Editor.
+He covers news with his Canon R50 and runs an op-ed column called “Jeff’s Gist”, with themes ranging from community and social justice to brain rot and nonsense satires.
+Outside of The Spoke, he is an editor and photographer at the Bullhorn News, has contributed pieces to The Stanford Daily and The Philadelphia Inquirer, and represented Pennsylvania at the Asian American Journalist Association’s 2025 JCamp cohort in Seattle.
+Beyond the newsroom, he leads the Asian Student Alliance at Conestoga and works with the non-profit organizations Asian Americans United, Ginger Arts Center, New Voters, Make Us Visible and the Cambodian Association of Greater Philadelphia.
+He loves networking and being in Philadelphia, especially when it comes to the Save Chinatown movement.
+He runs a media account on Instagram (@jeffsgistmedia) and is a profound enthusiast of fanny packs and brain teasers like the Rock Game.